aerickson/bbtq/README.md

 - I couldn't get yq's experimental support for TOML working.
 - I wanted a python implementation, all others seem to use go.

+## development

+### incrementing version

+Do this on master once the PR has landed.

+`bump2version --dry-run --verbose major`

 ## links

 - jq: https://github.com/stedolan/jq